Guerrillas and the “Jungle”

 • “O du eselhafter Peierl”, K. 560a: “Oh you asinine Peyerl” is the translated title.

-• “Bona nox!”, K. 561: The extended title translates as “Good Night, You Are a Real Ox” and it only gets worse from there.
+• “Bona nox!”, K. 561: The extended title translates as “Good Night, You Are a Real Ox”, and it only gets worse from there.

-As its chronological Köchelverzeichnis number indicates, “Leck mich im Arsch” actually predates the first-mentioned one.
+As its chronological Köchelverzeichnis number shows, “Leck mich im Arsch” actually predates the first-mentioned one.
 Also note that a pair of these, “Leck mir den Arsch fein recht schön sauber” and “Bei der Hitz im Sommer eß ich”, have been reclassified as not being Mozart’s original compositions but merely his words set to works by Wenzel Trnka.
-Also “O du eselhafter Peierl” refers to Johann Nepomuk Peyerl, a tenor-baritone with whom Mozart worked frequently, and whose strong Bavarian accent made the puns in “Difficile lectu” work.
-The two pieces were intended to be sung together with this second one making fun of Peyerl who would have just sung the other one.

 • Leopold Mozart (father): 20 letters